 OUP’s Super Corpus Platform is a cloud-based moduled solution built on Microsoft Azure technology.
-It was designed and deployed by the joint efforts of OUP and Digiteum – official technology partner of OUP, in collaboration with Microsoft Azure team.
+It was designed and deployed by the joint efforts of OUP and Digiteum - an official technology partner of OUP, in collaboration with the Microsoft Azure team.

 This is how it works.
 The system collects raw text data from certain data sources.
 Then, it performs various types of data processing: filters initial data, enriches existing metadata with new attributes, deduplicates and performs linguistic annotation.
 After, the system sends processed data to Azure Cosmos DB for storing and exports data to external systems, i.e. Sketch Engine.

 OUP team has considered 3 different data sources and has chosen Event Registry news aggregator.
 It appeared to be the most suitable text data provider for editors.
 Cosmos DB was chosen for data storage.
 This document-oriented database service is able to work with massive volume of text data and fully addresses system requirements in terms of elastic productivity and sustainability.

 The system harvests as much as 80 thousand documents per day in a cold mode.
 For the record, 80 thousand documents include all news articles in English collected by Event Registry throughout the Internet daily.
 Super Corpus Platform can process this one-day worth news feed in 3 hours.
 Moreover, it can handle roughly 1 million documents a day in a hot mode, with the ultimate performance of 8.6 million documents in 24 hours.